Behind the Seams

 And for production, I found Connie, a manufacturing fairy godmother, who's been making apparel in San Francisco for 30 years!
 She runs one of the only women-owned factories in the area and is known for her fair and ethical labor practices.
 In fact, most of her team has been with her since she opened shop!

-While Brevity has evolved into the Unstuck Theory, I love sharing the origin story and showing how organic curiosity can spark entrepreneurial ideas, and take you on an exciting journey towards personal growth.
+While Brevity has evolved into the Publicity Theory, I love sharing the origin story and showing how organic curiosity can spark entrepreneurial ideas, and take you on an exciting journey towards personal growth.

 If you're at the beginning of your entrepreneurial journey, I'd love to learn what you're working on and how I might be able to help.
 Say hello!